-Price Deposit: The balance remains at the notary until the transcript of the sales transaction
+Price Deposit: The balance remains with the notary until the transcript of the deed of sale

 In this article I will deal with the contents of paragraphs 63 and following of Article 1 of the Competition Act, namely Law no. 124 of 04/08/2017.